tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 $ python cosine_similarity.py [-h] --inputDir INPUTDIR --outCSV OUTCSV [--accept [png pdf etc...]]
 ```

 >c.
-Compare and contrast clusters from Jaccard, Cosine Distance, and Edit Similarity
+Compare and contrast clusters from each test

 We generated d3 cluster, d3 circle, and d3 level clusters.
 If you want to run the code, refer to the code below.